Ata Pata Laapata: Reception

 The Times of India criticised the film for weak script, repetitiveness, preachiness and lack of clarity.
 Songs were criticised for acting only as fillers without adding anything to the story.
-Koimoi.com praised the film for an experimental theatre play-like story telling, casting, and performances of Ashutosh Rana and Rajpal Yadav.
-But it criticised the film for lack of in-synch dialogues and abrupt ending.
 Navbharat Times criticised the movie for being noisy, weak script and inability of Yadav to make good use of the huge star cast.
 Commercially the film failed at the box office.